PANTHEONtech/sonic-platform-vpp/docs/guides/setup_sonic_vpp.md

         ./manage_cores.sh --make-jobs-revert
         ```
 2. **Rebuild Project**:
-   - Run the building script (as we already are in the Downloads folder):
+   - Go to the root of the current project (dev or sonic-platform-vpp) and run the build again:
         ```sh
-        ./run_build.sh
+        make sonic
         ```
 ### Issue 2: Build process halts on protobuf tests
 - **Error**: Similar to Issue 1, output shows that 1 test fails.